Australian Doctor online recently ran a news item about GP’s and their “CAM Creep”.

 i2P has not had access to the background surrounding those 9 cases but would be interested to know and understand the rationale behind each case and whether the misconduct involved solely the use of CAM.

-Most integrated medical practitioners belong to their own association (The Australian Integrated Medicine Association) which is multidisciplinary and includes pharmacists, dentists and other registered health practitioners.
+Most integrated medical practitioners belong to their own association (The Australian Integrated Medicine Association) which is multidisciplinary and includes pharmacists, dentists with a wide range of cosmetic dental services and other registered health practitioners.

 In general terms it is hard to see where a case can be made against CAM because of its high safety level.
 That is not to say that there are not some isolated interactions that are of concern, but the majority of harm overwhelmingly comes from mainstream medicines in the form of drug/drug interactions and side effects.

 There is a selective bias in some publications against CAM and one has recently been caught out by OHMS (a clinical nutrition research group) vilifying a CAM ingredient as a component in a drug combination or taken with a mainstream drug as part of an integrated medicine approach.

 OHMS newsletter reported an instance where nicotinic acid, a member of the vitamin B group (and with 60 years of safe trouble-free use) was indicted as the cause of a side effect problem when used in combination with a mainstream drug.

 Little investigation (or imagination) was required to pinpoint the mainstream drug was the problem component.